Spanish language in the Philippines

 It served as the country's first official language as proclaimed in the Malolos Constitution of the First Philippine Republic in 1899 and continued to be widely used during the first few decades of U.S. rule (1898–1946).
 Gradually however, the American government began promoting the use of English at the expense of Spanish, characterizing it as a negative influence of the past.
 By the 1920s, English became the primary language of administration and education.
 While it continued to serve as an official language after independence in 1946, the state of Spanish continued to decline until its removal from official status in 1973.
 Today, the language is no longer present in daily life and despite interest in some circles to learn or revive it, it continues to see dwindling numbers of speakers and influence.
-Roughly 400,000 Filipinos (less than 0.5% of the population) are estimated to be proficient in Spanish as of 2020.
+Roughly 400,000 Filipinos (less than 0.5% of the population) were estimated to be proficient in Spanish in 2020.

-It is regulated by the Academia Filipina de la Lengua Española, the main Spanish-language regulating body in the Philippines, and a member of the Asociación de Academias de la Lengua Española, the entity which regulates the Spanish language worldwide.
+The Spanish language is regulated by the Academia Filipina de la Lengua Española, the main Spanish-language regulating body in the Philippines, and a member of the Asociación de Academias de la Lengua Española, the entity which regulates the Spanish language worldwide.

 Background

 Overview

 Spanish was the language of government, education and trade throughout the three centuries of Spanish rule and continued as the country's lingua franca until the first half of the 20th century.
 Spanish was the official language of the Malolos Republic, "for the time being", according to the Malolos Constitution of 1899.
 Spanish was also the official language of the Cantonal Republic of Negros of 1898 and the Republic of Zamboanga of 1899.

 While Spanish was introduced through the colonial public education system, it was never spoken on a wide scale in the Philippines.
-Only populations in urban areas or with places with a significant Spanish presence used the language on a daily basis or learned it as a second or third language.
-By the end of Spanish rule in 1898, only about 10% of the Philippine population had knowledge of Spanish, mostly those of Spanish descent or elite standing.
+Only populations in urban areas or in places with a significant Spanish presence used the language on a daily basis or learned it as a second or third language.

 During the early part of the U.S. administration of the Philippine Islands, Spanish was widely spoken and relatively well maintained throughout the American colonial period.
 Even so, Spanish was a language that bound leading men in the Philippines like Trinidad Hermenegildo Pardo de Tavera y Gorricho to President Sergio Osmeña and his successor, President Manuel Roxas.
 As a senator, Manuel L. Quezon (later President), delivered a speech in the 1920s entitled "Message to My People" in English and in Spanish.